Filtering by: Concerts@First

 Performed on the 1783 Eben Organ, our large sanctuary organ, and period instruments, this event offers a rare opportunity to hear Bach’s music as it was meant to sound—rich, expressive, and deeply human.

+Click below to view the complete afternoon schedule and to purchase tickets.
 Tickets are $20 for the entire afternoon; you may come and go for any portion of the program.
-Click below for the complete schedule and to purchase tickets.

 On-street parking is available with placard.